Corrochano/GPNPU/README.md

 To evaluate performance across different scenarios, matrix multiplication is tested with various matrix sizes such as **100, 1K, 2K, 5K, 7K, 8K, 10K, 15K, or 20K**

 ### Jacobi
-The jacobi method is an iterative algorithm which resolve strictly diagonally dominant differential equation systems. </br>
+The Jacobi method is an **iterative algorithm** used to solve strictly diagonally dominant differential equation systems. </br>

+The pseudocode can be described as follows:

 The pseudocode must be describe as: